mobxjs/mobx/docs/refguide/api.md

 ### `isAction`
 Usage: `isAction(func)`.
 Returns true if the given function is wrapped / decorated with `action`.

-### `isComputed`
+### `isComputedProp`
-Usage: `isComputed(thing, property?)`.
+Usage: `isComputedProp(thing, property?)`.
 Returns true if the given thing is a boxed computed value, or if the designated property is a computed value.

 ### `intercept`
 Usage: `intercept(object, property?, interceptor)`.